This ultra quiet Eufy Pet Water Fountain kept my cats hydrated with filtered water | CNN Underscored

 It’s difficult to find fault with a fountain that doesn’t make any noise or mess, but I do have small quibbles with pet water fountains overall.

-First, at $20 for a 4-pack, the cost of filters can add up.
+First, at $20 for a four-pack, the cost of filters can add up.
 Each brand uses a different type of filter that should be replaced every month and if they’re not, then you’re basically serving your pet recycled dirty water instead of clean, filtered water.
-It’s important to change them regularly so be aware of the cost of replacements ahead of time.
+It’s important to change them regularly, so be aware of the cost of replacements ahead of time.

 How it compares